Sequential estimation of Spearman rank correlation using Hermite series estimators: Real Data Example

 \subsection{Results}

-The initial analysis we conduct is as follows: we iterate through the bivariate forex returns data set described above and update the exponentially weighted Hermite series based Spearman's rank correlation estimator at each minutely return update $(r^{(1)}_{(j)},r^{(2)}_{(j)}), \quad j=1,\dots,n$.
-These estimates are then compared to the exact Spearman's rank correlation estimates (which are based on a moving window of a certain size).
-In choosing the appropriate value for the exact Spearman's rank correlation moving window size, $w$, we utilize the commonly used relation between simple moving averages and exponentially weighted moving averages which asserts $\lambda = 2/(w+1)$.
-This relation is based on equating the average ``age"/lag of an observation in the moving window, $(w+1)/2$, and the average ``age"/lag of an observation in the exponentially weighted setting, $1/\lambda$.
+In this section, we utilize our \textsf{R} code implementation which has been formalized in the package \texttt{hermiter} \cite{hermiter}.
+The initial analysis we conduct is as follows: we iterate through the bivariate forex returns data set described above and update the exponentially weighted Hermite series based Spearman rank correlation estimator at each minutely return update $(r^{(1)}_{(j)},r^{(2)}_{(j)}), \, j \in \{1,\dots,n - 1\}$.
+These estimates are then compared to exact Spearman rank correlation estimates, based on a trailing moving window of a certain size.
+In choosing the appropriate value for the exact Spearman rank correlation moving window size, $w$, we utilize the relation $\lambda = 2/(w+1)$ as described in Section \ref{lam_N_selection}.
 For analyzing the forex returns data at an average ``age"/lag of approximately two hours, we set $\lambda = 0.01$, corresponding to a moving window size $w=200$.
 Based on the simulation studies conducted previously, we have seen that the Hermite series based algorithm is reasonably insensitive to the choice of $N$, we thus chose $N=10$ for illustrative purposes.
-The results are presented in figure \ref{fig_currency_results}.
+The results are presented in Fig. \ref{fig_currency_results}.

-It is clear that the exponentially weighted Hermite series based Spearman's rank correlation estimator and the moving window exact Spearman's rank correlation estimator track the association between the currency pairs similarly.
+It is clear that the exponentially weighted Hermite series based Spearman rank correlation estimator and the moving window exact Spearman rank correlation estimator track the association between the currency pairs similarly.
 Indeed the mean absolute difference between the estimates across all observations is $0.048$.